How to Fit a Fire Door

 How do fire doors work?

-Where are fire resistant doors required?
+Where are fire doors required?

 How to fit a fire door

-Fitting a fire door is nothing like fitting a normal door, as there are so many extra things you need to make sure are right if it is going to work effectively in the event of a fire.
 When your building is inspected by your local Fire and Rescue Service, a thorough fire door inspection will be included as part of the process.
-If yours are not fitted in accordance with fire safety and building regulations for fire doors, you will almost certainly be required to get them corrected, with the possible threat of closure of your building if it is not done within a certain amount of time.
+If yours are not fitted in accordance with fire safety and building regulations, you will almost certainly be required to rectify them.
+You may also face the possible threat of closure of your building if it’s not completed within a certain timeframe.

-Who should carry out the fitting?
+Who should carry out fire door installation?

 A fire door must be fitted by a fully trained person who is competent to do the job properly.
 Although there isn’t a formal qualification, the Regulatory Reform (Fire Safety) Order 2005 states that the work should be carried out by “someone with sufficient training and experience, qualifications and knowledge to be able to implement fire safety measures (some or all) in a building”.

-We are experienced at fitting fire doors and can do so to the very high standards required to both keep you safe and make sure you’re fully in line with all fire safety legislation.
-We can also carry out ongoing fire door maintenance to make sure your fire doors continue to protect you for years into the future.
+At Hoyles Fire & Safety, we’re experienced fire doors installers and carry out installations to the strict high standards required to not only keep you safe, but also make sure you’re fully compliant with fire safety legislation.
+We also carry out ongoing fire door maintenance to make sure your fire doors continue to protect you for years into the future.

 By Hoyles Fire and Safety Ltd

-How to Fit a Fire Door Image
+How To Fit A Fire Door Image

 Get a quick quote!

-Alternatively, call 0808 501 5871
+Alternatively, call

 Learn about us